 A Plant-Based Diet for Good Health

-A plant-based (vegan) diet that excludes meat and dairy can help to prevent, reduce or eliminate many lifestyle-related conditions such as obesity, diabetes, heart disease and cancer.
-Freer from the burden of disease, people are able to pursue their goals and live a more enjoyable life.
+A plant-based (vegan) diet that excludes meat, eggs, and dairy can help prevent, reduce or eliminate many chronic conditions such as obesity, diabetes, heart disease and cancer.
+Free from disease, we are able to pursue our goals and live a more enjoyable life.

 Making the Change